Chemical bond

-The atoms in molecules, crystals, metals and most of the physical environment around and within us are held together by chemical bonds, which determine the structure and properties of matter.
+The atoms in molecules, crystals, metals and other forms of matter are held together by chemical bonds, which determine the structure and properties of matter.

-All bonds can be explained by quantum theory, but, in practice, simplified rules and theories allow chemists to predict the strength, directionality, and polarity of bonds.
+All bonds can be described by quantum theory, but, in practice, simplified rules and other theories allow chemists to predict the strength, directionality, and polarity of bonds.
 The octet rule and VSEPR theory are examples.
 More sophisticated theories are valence bond theory, which includes orbital hybridization and resonance, and molecular orbital theory which includes the linear combination of atomic orbitals and ligand field theory.
 Electrostatics are used to describe bond polarities and the effects they have on chemical substances.